nkabbara/nkabbara.github.io/docs/sierra-de-la-ventana-pack.md

 [^2]: I slept in my underwear and extra t-shirt.
 Didn't need pajama t-shirt.
 [^3]: I should not have taken knife since I had the Morakniv anyway.
 [^4]: I can read without them.
 Shouldn't have taken them.
+[^5]: Study its features.
+Body was warm, but feet felt cold had to wear socks.
+Temp wasn't below 0 and this is 20F certified.